slilokoe12/a-b-testing-ecommerce-webpage/README.md

 Type I error rate of 5% and the results showed that they would get more sales and customers from their existing old page.

 I also investigated the interaction of some other variable like the country of the client and the conversion rate of that citizen visiting their web page and converting/subsscribing to their productst to see if that was a contributiing factor.
+I found out that the country a person is from is a significant factor of their conversion depending on what landing page the got (new vs old).
+People of certain countries prefered one over the other.